 While working with multiple sheets in Excel, it’s very usual to feel the necessity to transfer data from one worksheet to another.
 There are easy and simple ways to meet this objective.
 In this article, you’ll learn how you can transfer data from one Excel worksheet to another automatically through 4 suitable methods with short explanations.

-4 Quick Ways to Transfer Data from One Excel Worksheet to Another Automatically
+Transfer Data from One Excel Worksheet to Another Automatically: 4 Quick Ways

 Here, for demonstration purposes, we used the dataset below, where we have various smartphones and their information listed.
-For avoiding any compatibility issues, use Microsoft Excel 365 edition.
+To avoid any compatibility issues, use Microsoft Excel 365 edition.

 1. Apply Paste Link Option in Excel for Transferring Data Automatically

 In the following picture, the Dataset worksheet is representing the specifications of a number of smartphone models.

 And here is Paste Link worksheet where three columns from the Dataset sheet have been extracted.
 The Price column has not been copied yet as we’ll show different methods here to pull out the price list from the first sheet.
 We must maintain some rules that will auto-update the price column if any change is made in the corresponding column in the first sheet (Dataset).

 We can link these two worksheets so that data in one worksheet (Paste Link) will be auto-populated based on another worksheet (Dataset).

 1.1 Within Same Workbook